Making Miniature books with Axel Scheffler

 The intent of our writing curriculum is to:

-- follow the National Curriculum expectations for each year group
+- follow the National Curriculum expectations for each year group - including aspects of formality and the control of standard English

 - deliver a curriculum accessible to all to enable children to know more and remember more, building upon their starting points